mkuchnik/PlumberApp/README.md

 script we use install 0.2.16 first and then these, though you can probably just install these versions directly.

+Note that we do these steps in the ResNet run.
+It is preferable to do ResNet before other runs because it ensures that the dependencies are working.

 ##### ResNet
 You should install the minimal requirements to avoid dependency clobber (e.g., tensorflow-gpu being installed):